Painting a headboard is a great way to update your bedroom. Plus it’s an easy weekend project.

 I blended the drips as they formed with horizontal brush strokes and a synthetic brush.
 This gave a water color look.
 The blended color is actually quite similar to French Linen.

 I kept it a bit darker in the recesses and brighter on the flat surfaces for interest.
 A 1-color finish can be pretty, but I’m partial to a finish that has highlights and lowlights for depth.

 To get a buttery smooth feel, I scuff sanded all over with a very fine sand paper.
 I dusted it down, and sealed with 2 coats of Satin Clear Coat.
 I’ve gravitated towards sealing all projects this way, for the added durability and sheen.

 Now this solid wood headboard has a fresh new life in a newly remodeled room!

 If you liked this project, you may enjoy these as well:

-If you enjoyed this makeover, head on over to Shop my Faves and pick out some paint and products for your next project!
+If you enjoyed painting a headboard with me, head on over to Shop my Faves and pick out some paint and products for your next project!